 components/ # Shared UI components (atomic design: atoms, molecules, organisms)

-features/ # Feature modules, each with its own components/, hooks/, types/
+features/ # Feature modules, each with its own components/, hooks/, types/, actions/

 hooks/ # Global custom hooks